Spanish peseta: Andorran peseta

 The Andorran peseta (ADP) (pesseta in Catalan) was pegged at 1:1 to the Spanish peseta.
 Following the outbreak of the Spanish Civil War on 17 July 1936, the Andorran General Council issued Decree No. 112 of 19 December 1936, authorizing the issuance of paper money backed by Spanish banknotes.

 There are two issues of Andorran pesetas, known as the Blue issues and the Brown issues.
-Both issues are dated 19 Desembre 1936 though the Brown issues were not issued until 19 December 1937.
+Both issues are dated 19 December 1936 though the Brown issues were not issued until 19 December 1937.
 Both issues were withdrawn from circulation by 31 December 1938 and replaced with Spanish pesetas.
 None of the notes are signed.

 All notes feature the coat of arms of Andorra on the front, along with text in Catalan indicating the value and issuer.
 On the back is the serial number and the issuing Decree in Catalan, in full on the Blue issues and in an abbreviated form on the Brown issues.
 Also on the back of the Brown issues is the coat of arms.